-Loloata Island is located in Bootless Bay, about 20km from Port Moresby, which involves a 25-minute drive from the airport followed by a short 15-minute boat ride.
+Loloata Island is located in Bootless Bay, about 20km from Port Moresby.

-The island is shaped somewhat like a crocodile and its name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.
+The island itself is shaped somewhat like a crocodile and its name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.

 It also means that it does not take long to get back to the shelter of Loloata when the wind starts to blows around midday…